Theodosia Bartow Prevost

-Theodosia Bartow Prevost (November 1746 – May 18, 1794), also known as Theodosia Bartow Burr, was an American Patriot.
+Theodosia Bartow Burr (November 1746 – May 18, 1794), previously known as Theodosia Bartow Prevost, was an American Patriot.
 Raised by a widowed mother, she married British Army officer Jacques Marcus Prevost at age 17.
 After the American Revolution began, her own Patriot leanings led her to offer the use of her house, the Hermitage, as a meeting- and resting-place for revolutionaries, including Alexander Hamilton, Marquis de Lafayette, and Aaron Burr; it was briefly used as the headquarters of George Washington, who counted her amongst his friends.
 Burr's visit to the Hermitage began a secret romance that, following the death of Prevost's first husband, led to marriage.

-The couple moved to New York City due to Burr's legal practice, and she acted as a crucial ally and confidante as he began his political career.
+The couple moved to New York City due to Burr's legal practice, and she acted as a crucial ally as he began his political career.
 She was known for her wit, unusually deep education and intellectual acuity; her death in 1794 left Burr without "his best ally in the political wars to come".

 Early life

-Theodosia was born in November 1746 to Ann Sands Stillwell and Theodosius Bartow, an attorney, in Shrewsbury Township, New Jersey.
+Theodosia was born in November 1746 to Ann Sands Stillwell (1714–1782) and Theodosius Bartow (1712–1746), an attorney, in Shrewsbury Township, New Jersey.
 Her mother's family was noted for their beauty and had lived in America since 1638; her father's family had arrived in 1702 when John Bartow was sent to establish a Church of England ministry in Westchester County, New York.
 Theodosius died on October 5, 1746, several weeks before Theodosia was born.
 Five years later, Theodosia's mother married Philip de Visme, a captain in the British Army, with whom she had five more children.

 De Visme provided for Theodosia's tutoring, ensuring that she received a "cosmopolitan education" and became fluent in French.
 She would later translate French political treatises to English, and exchanged informed political observations and arguments as equals with Burr in their correspondence.

-At the age of seventeen, Theodosia married Jacques Marcus Prevost, a Swiss native and the brother of Augustine Prévost, who was serving as commander of the British Army forces in New Jersey.
+At the age of seventeen, Theodosia married Jacques Marcus Prevost (1736–1781), a Swiss native and the brother of Augustine Prévost (1723–1786), who was serving as commander of the British Army forces in New Jersey.
 They married in Trinity Church in 1763.
-They had five children: Sally, Anna Louisa, Mary Louisa, Augustine, and John.
+They had five children: Sally (1769–1815), Anna Louisa (1770–1815), Mary Louisa (born 1771), Augustine (1765–1842), and John (1766–1825).
 When Prevost was dispatched to the West Indies in the early 1770s, Theodosia and the children remained in New Jersey.